 There are many tourists, who visit Egypt in December because it’s the main tourist season.
-And they will need functional sim card so they can be connected to their social media accounts from the moment they get out of an airplane.
-You know, to post selfie so your friends can be instantaneously jealous of your awesome life.
+And they will need a functional sim card so they can be connected to their social media accounts from the moment they get out of an airplane.
+You know, to post a selfie so your friends can be instantaneously jealous of your awesome life.

 Well, my hypothesis was correct.

 The benefit goes both ways.
 I get some money back and the buyer can skip middlemen scammers at the airport.
 They can just buy credit online.